oneapi-src/oneDAL/docs/source/onedal/spmd/index.rst

 ------------

-All collective operation between processes running simultaneously are enable by a :capterm:`communicator`.
+All collective operation between processes running simultaneously are enable by a communicator.
 It is a wrapper over specific backend (transport layer).

 The communicator is used to perform collective operations on data and to obtain process rank and total count of processes.